John Cunningham (RAF officer): Night fighter squadron

-The Cunningham–Rawnsley team used the AI specifically to position themselves directly astern and underneath the enemy.
+The Cunningham–Rawnsley team used the AI to position themselves directly astern and underneath the target.
 Although the German bombers carried a dorsal gunner, it was difficult to locate an enemy against the black colour of the landscape.
-Usually the blackness of the country would swallow up the outline of an approaching night fighter.
-As they approached, the enemy aircraft's slipstream could prove hazardous, bucking the Beaufighter and throwing the pilot off his aim.
-Approaching from slightly below allowed the attacking pilot to avoid the slipstream.
+Usually, the blackness of the country would swallow up the outline of an approaching night fighter.
+Approaching from slightly below allowed Cunningham to avoid the slipstream.
 These tactics allowed Cunningham to close the range and fire first, which was usually sufficient to end the engagement quickly and successfully.
-Bob Braham, a rival night fighter ace, also used this tactic.
+Bob Braham, another night fighter ace, also used this tactic.

-"Cat's Eyes"
+'Cat's Eyes'

-Throughout the summer, Cunningham and 604 had to sit idle and frustrated as the Battle of Britain raged.
+Throughout the summer of 1940, Cunningham and 604 Squadron had to sit idle and frustrated as the Battle of Britain raged.
 By autumn, the battle had subsided.
 Having failed to gain air superiority, the Luftwaffe now resolved to bomb British ports and industries.
 This change in German strategy began The Blitz phase of the aerial campaign.
 On the night of 19/20 November 1940, the Luftwaffe raided Birmingham.
 The Germans hoped to follow up their attacks on the West Midlands after a highly effective raid against Coventry on 14 November 1940.
-Pathfinders from Kampfgruppe 100 (Battle Group 100) led 369 aircraft from Kampfgeschwader 26 (KG 26—Bomber Wing 26), Kampfgeschwader 54 (KG 54), and Kampfgeschwader 55 (KG 55) to the city.
+Pathfinders from Kampfgruppe 100 (Battle Group 100) led 369 aircraft from Kampfgeschwader 26 (KG 26, Bomber Wing 26), Kampfgeschwader 54 (KG 54), and Kampfgeschwader 55 (KG 55) to the city.

 Cunningham took off this night from RAF Middle Wallop in Hampshire to patrol north of London.
 When the direction of the raid was known, he was ordered to proceed to the East Midlands.
-GCI vectored Cunningham and his temporary radar operator John Phillipson—a former ground radar operator—onto an enemy aircraft, but the crew were forced much further westward.
+GCI vectored Cunningham and his temporary radar operator John Phillipson; a former ground radar operator, onto an enemy aircraft, but the crew were forced much further westward.
 Search lights attracted their attention, and Phillipson was able to make a contact and guide him.
 Soon visual confirmation was made.
 A tell-tale sign of an aircraft was a blank patch of sky surrounded by a cluster of stars.
 Keeping in the enemy's blind spot, he flew below it and adjusted his speed to match the German pilot.
-After closing the range as much as he dared, he pulled up and fired with all four cannons, downing the Junkers Ju 88, which exploded upon hitting the ground near Wittering, Cambridgeshire at 00:35.
+After closing the range as much as he dared, he pulled up and fired with all four cannons, downing the Junkers Ju 88 bomber, which exploded upon hitting the ground near Wittering, Cambridgeshire at 00:35.
 Cunningham's victim, 3./KG 54 Ju 88 flown by Unteroffizier Kaspar Sondermeister, was not claimed as destroyed.
 However, after interrogation of the two German survivors who affirmed the circumstances, Cunningham was granted the victory.